The Nest

 The investor has 45 days, calendar, not business, to identify up to three like-kind properties.

-You can identify four or more properties if they do not add up to 200% of the relinquished property value.
+You can identify four or more properties if their combined value is less than 200% of the relinquished property value.

 7. THE 180-DAY RULE (PURCHASE RULE)